flag United Arab Emirates United Arab Emirates: Tax System

 Tax Rate For Foreign Companies

 As a general rule, taxation in the UAE is based on the territoriality concept (and not on the worldwide one).
-Non-resident companies carrying out a trade or business in an Emirate through a permanent establishment in that Emirate are formally taxable under the relevant Emirate tax decree, although no taxation is imposed on corporates' income.
+Non-resident companies carrying out a trade or business in an Emirate through a permanent establishment in that Emirate are formally taxable under the relevant Emirate tax decree.

 Branches of foreign banks are taxed at 20% in most Emirates.